 Having seen a number of EVs launched in the past few months, we've updated our Price vs Range guide, which looks at one aspect of an EV's affordability - how much it costs to buy a mile of range in a new EV.

-We've highlighted the best value model in the manufacturer's range as the champion for each particular badge.
-There are models with different trim levels and various ranges available, but to include them all would make the below table about a hundred rows long - and that's just for the models currently available to buy or order.
+We've highlighted the best value model in the manufacturer's line-up as the champion for each particular badge.
+There are models with different trim levels and various ranges available, but to include them all would make the below table too long.

 Which EVs offer best value for money?

 |Model||WLTPrange (miles)||OTR price (inc. PiCG)||Price per mile (OTR / Range)|

 |Skoda CITIGOe iV||162||£17,455||£108|

 |Kia Soul EV||280||£34,295||£122|